okohub/azure-cosmosdb-junit-extension/README.md

   }
 }
 ````

 ## Features

-- Supported data loading from resources or absolute path.
+- Support for data load: Just from your test resources or absolute path.
-- Use autoconfigured cool CosmosAsyncClient by injecting to test method.
+- Autoconfiguration for cool clients: Just inject to your test method.
 Neat!
-- `@CosmosData` annotation has sensible defaults, so you don't need to provide every detail.
+- Sensible defaults for minimum code: You don't need to provide every detail.
 Just test your code!
-- Optional testcontainers abstraction for tests, but you need to provide necessary dependencies.
+- Optional testcontainers abstractions for tests: Just provide necessary dependencies.

 ## License

 Azure CosmosDb Junit Extension is licensed under the [MIT](/LICENSE.md) license.